elliotbeck/intermediate-statistics/README.md

 ## Sources

 All code is authored by myself unless otherwise noted.
 Any external libraries or resources used are cited within the corresponding scripts or notebooks.

----

-This new section provides a detailed explanation of how to use Poetry for dependency management, making it easier for users to set up and contribute to the project.